 Software test automation tools can be very beneficial to a company's software testing organization.
 The aim of these tools is to increase test coverage while decreasing the cost of the actual testing function, in addition to shortening the amount of time needed to test and requiring less resources.
 In theory, total "automation" means absolutely no manual intervention is necessary -- such actions include starting and stopping scripts, creating new scripts and maintaining them as the project's needs change.
-But although "automation" sounds like a great feature for software testing tools to have, there isn't a tool on the market today that is 100%,
+But although "automation" sounds like a great feature for software testing tools to have, there isn't a tool on the market today that is 100%, fully automated.

 Software quality assurance professionals can find themselves teetering on a line between the amount of money they want to invest in a software test tool, and the software testing tool's capabilities.
 The decision often comes down to either an open source software testing tool or a vendor-based software testing application.
 So how can you be sure you're purchasing the right software test automation tool for the job?